Aryt3/writeups/jeopardy_ctfs/2024/VishwaCTF_2024/happy_valentines_day/readme.md

 [137, 80, 78, 71, 13, 10, 26, 10]
 ```

-Using the key to decrypt the ecnrypted image I made another small script to reverse the encryption. <br/>
+Using the key to decrypt the encrypted image I made another small script to reverse the encryption. <br/>
 ```py
 from itertools import cycle